 Payment in-full is due at the time the services are provided.
+You are responsible to pay all out-of-pocket expenses, such as co-pays, co-insurance, and deductibles on the date the service is provided.
 All hearing aid related charges must be paid on the date you take possession of the aid, accessory, or supply.

 Hearing Doctors of NJ accepts payment in the form of cash, checks, American Express, Visa, MasterCard, and Discover credit card.
-We also offers a third-party credit program through CareCredit and Healthi Plan.
+We also offers a third-party credit program through CareCredit.
 There will be a \$50 fee for all bounced or returned checks.